OpenTechSchool/python-beginners/README.rst

 web address listed.

-Other `builders <http://sphinx.pocoo.org/builders.html#builders>`_ can be passed as argument.
+Other `builders <http://sphinx.pocoo.org/builders.html#builders>`_ can be passed as an argument.
 For instance use ``singlehtml`` to render the whole tutorial into a single HTML file::

     $ fab build:en,singlehtml